Books of the month 2025

 For children

-Hop little bunnies by Laura Hughes
+Hop Little Bunnies by Laura Hughes

 Based on the popular nursery rhyme 'sleeping bunnies' - which is always a hit at our libraries singing and story sessions - this book is a fun springtime read for little ones.